Splash Zone Crossing

 Lifting through the splash zone is a key application area for Cranemaster.
 Many hundred spool systems, mud mats, manifolds and suction anchors have crossed the splash zone successfully supported by a Cranemaster® unit.

-For critical applications, our new technology CAST – Cranemaster® Advanced Splash Zone Tension Mode will give unsurpassed performance in terms of low DAF and superb ability to avoid slack slings even for large objects and high waves.
+For challenging applications, Cranemaster® Advanced Splash Zone Tension Mode (CAST) will give unsurpassed performance in terms of low DAF and the ability to avoid slack slings even for large objects and high waves.

 Objects for which particular benefits are offered

 - Objects with a large horizontal surface independent of their weight, e.g. mud mats, protection covers and manifolds.

 - Objects which have a large difference between weight in water and weight in air, e.g. suction anchors and closed pipes.

 Cranemaster® will protect the crane, catch snap loads and also catch slack in the hoisting wire as the load is lowered through the splash zone.

 This Orcaflex simulation shows a splash zone crossing of a manifold structure.
 As seen, significant reductions of forces in load and crane may be obtained by using Cranemaster® (to the left).
 The stability increases and the DAF is reduced from around 5.0 to 1.1.
 The minimum tension in the crane wire is not acceptable without Cranemaster® (to the right).

 Structure dimensions: 10 x 10 x 7 m • Structure weight in air: 50 t • Structure is lowered at a speed of 0,3 m/s • Significant wave height (Hs): 2.5 m • Wave period (Tz): 6 sec.